 - Ingestion of garbage, toxins, or foreign bodies

 There are many reasons why you might switch up your dog’s diet.
-Maybe your vet recommended a higher-quality brand of food, or your local store ran out of your puppy’s usual kibble.
+Maybe your vet recommended a higher-quality brand of food, or your local store ran out of your puppy’s usual food.
 Regardless of the reason, even a simple change in diet can cause diarrhea in puppies.

 Puppies have more delicate immune systems than adult dogs, which makes them more susceptible to bacterial infections.
 Salmonella, E. coli, Clostridium, and other bacteria can cause puppy diarrhea.
 These diseases are serious and are usually accompanied by other symptoms, like bloody diarrhea, loss of appetite, fever, and vomiting.

 Puppies eat things that they are not supposed to.
-From garbage to poisonous plants, if your puppy can reach it, chances are he’ll try and eat it.
+From garbage to poisonous plants, if your puppy can reach it, chances are they might try and eat it.
 Consuming garbage, especially garbage full of food, often leads to puppy diarrhea, and in some cases can cause blockages that require veterinary intervention to resolve.

 Poisons and toxins also cause diarrhea.
-Call your vet or local veterinary emergency center immediately if you suspect your puppy ate something potentially harmful.
+Call your vet or a local veterinary emergency center immediately if you suspect your puppy ate something potentially harmful.

 Young puppies are prone to parasites.
 Whether they are born with parasites or pick them up from the environment, parasites like roundworms, hookworms, whipworms, coccidia, and giardia all cause diarrhea in puppies and all require veterinary attention.